Mercy High School Service Program

 HOW MANY SERVICE HOURS ARE REQUIRED FOR GRADUATION?

-• After graduation from 8th grade, the incoming Freshwomen may begin to accrue hours for Mercy’s service requirementStudents record information all the information needed to record these hours when they enter Mercy in September.
-You will see this link near the end of these instructions.
+- After graduation from 8th grade, the incoming first years may begin to accrue hours for Mercy’s service requirement.
+Incoming students should record their information on the sheet attached in the link at the end of these instructions.

-• The Freshwomen, Sophomores and Juniors are encouraged to perform and document a minimum of twenty-five (25) hours for approval their first three years.
+- The First Years and Sophomores are required to complete and document a minimum of twenty-five (25) hours for approval for their first two years.
 This is so no student falls behind putting them in jeopardy of not graduating.
 Failure to do so could result in a student not being able to participate in extracurricular activities.
-Also, a student’s schedule for the next year may also be withheld due to the lack of required minimum service hours.
+Also, a student’s schedule for the next year could be withheld due to the lack of required minimum service hours.

 HOW CAN I FIND OUT ABOUT DIFFERENT SERVICE OPPORTUNITIES?

-• Different service opportunities are posted online through Mercy’s service documentation platform, x2VOL.
+- Different service opportunities are posted online through Mercy’s service documentation platform, x2VOL.
+The Campus Minister posts requests for volunteers weekly in x2VOL.

 Ms. Derbacher, Campus Minister, is available for questions concerning the program.
 You can contact her by email at aderbacher@mercyhigh.com or go and visit her in the Campus Ministry Office.